The Difference Between a Windmill and Advanced Wind Turbine Technology

 It’s time to stop calling advanced wind turbines “windmills.”

 To begin with the conclusion: A wind turbine is not a windmill — or a wind pump.
-Windmills and wind pumps have been around for 100s of years.
+Windmills and wind pumps have been around for hundreds of years.
 Windmills have been used to mill grain, and wind pumps have served to pump water from the ground and drain it to clear land.
 Wind turbines — just like hydroelectric dams and nuclear power plants — generate electricity, and modern wind turbine technology has put them in a class by themselves.

 The only thing they have in common, outside of a few mechanical features, is that they’re driven by wind.
 Let’s look at the difference between a windmill and a wind turbine you’d find today on a hillside or shoreline — it’s truly amazing to see what modern blade pitch technology can do!